Vamsi-526/my-demo/README.md

 # my-demo
-Author - Vamsi<br> Creatinh a new github repository
+Author - Vamsi<br> Creating a new github repository